Civil War Flags

 Their primary function later in the war was as mobile fighting forces and advance scouts.

-These new tactics led inevitably to cavalry on cavalry clashes.
-The biggest cavalry battle during the war took place at Brandy Station The most important thing to every cavalryman was obviously his horse.
+The most important thing to every cavalryman was obviously his horse.
 Keeping his horse in top condition was the ultimate goal over every trooper.
 If a horse was killed or wounded a replacement would have to be found.

 The Union army brought along a herd of horses so finding a replacement for Union cavalrymen was generally pretty easy.
 For rebel cavalrymen it was a bit more difficult.
 Southern soldiers brought their own horses so when a horse was lost it was far more difficult to replace them.